Forest glass: Operation of the glasshouse

 There are only two historical descriptions of European glassmaking in medieval times.
 In 1120 Theophilus Presbyter, writing in Germany, gave detailed recipes and instructions and in 1530 Georgius Agricola wrote about current glassmaking.
 Other useful information comes from archaeological finds and experimental and theoretical reconstructions.
+However, in Thuringia, the Greiner Greiner and Mueller families founded Lauscha and several other glass huts.

 Sourcing and collection of raw materials

 The sand likely was collected from river beds, where it was relatively clean and of more uniform particle size.
 The felling, transporting, drying, and storage of wood both for ash production and as fuel for the furnaces was labour-intensive and required a high level of organization.

 Preparation of ash

 Theophilus recommends the use of beech logs, which analysis has shown has a high proportion of CaO when grown on calcareous soil.
 Whatever wood is used, the amount of potash and CaO it provides, as well as other components that might affect colour and opacity, varies considerably with the age and part of the tree, soil chemistry, climate, the time of year when the tree was cut and the dryness of the wood when burned, factors over which the glassmaker had little control.
 This variability explains the problems that glassmakers had in trying to produce glass of a consistent quality.
 Large amounts of ash would have to be prepared and mixed together to give the homogeneity needed to give a predictable glass composition.
-A typical yield of ash from beech is only about 1%, so using Theophilus' recipe of two parts of sand to one part of ash means it would take 63 kg of beech wood to produce one kilo of glass.
-It has been estimated that, including fuel, 150–200 kg of wood would be needed per kilo of glass.
+A typical yield of ash from beech is only about 1%, so using Theophilus' recipe of two parts of sand to one part of ash means it would take 63 kg of beech wood to produce one kilogram of glass.
+It has been estimated that, including fuel, 150–200 kg of wood would be needed per kilogram of glass.